Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 }
 ```

-Inside the `HellowWorldMAnager.cs` script, define two methods which mimic the editor buttons inside of NetworkManager during Play mode:
+Inside the `HellowWorldMAnager.cs` script, we will define two methods which mimic the editor buttons inside of **NetworkManager** during Play mode.

-12. Add the following to your `HelloWorldManager.cs` script

 <!---
 ```csharp reference